 Maggie Daniel trained under Geoff Uhal

 since 2016 and has been an LDBF trainer since 2019.
-Graduating in July 2021 with a Psychology degree, Maggie is applying for graduate school in Clinical psychology, with a focus on traumatic and cognitive processes.
+Graduating in July 2021 with a Psychology degree, Maggie is currently attending graduate school at Mercer University in Clinical psychology, with a focus on traumatic and cognitive processes..
 Her goal is to provide support to CFMC members in relation to symptoms of depression, anxiety, apathy, and mental processes including cognition, memory, perception, and problem solving.

-Kitty Chin, PT servers on the CFMC Board of Directors as a Volunteer Coordinator.
+Kitty Chin, PT servers as a Volunteer Coordinator.
 The volunteers from Physical Therapy programs at Mercer, Emory, GSU, Philadelphia College of Medicine assist with Level 3/4 classes providing members with the one-on-one assistance offering a safer and more beneficial exercise experience

 Kitty is a retired Physical Therapist with specialization in Orthopedic Manual Therapy for Treatment of Spinal and Extremity Pain/Dysfunction, Fall Prevention in older adults, balance and gait disorders, dizziness, and vestibular rehabilitation, certified LSVT Big Clinician, Certified Parkinson's Wellness Recovery Therapist, Rocky Steady, CPR Certified.